How to review your maths policy

 For example:

-- How maths links with the school's vision and the National Curriculum
+- How maths links with your school's vision and the National Curriculum

 - How maths links with other subjects (cross-curricular)